sg-crest A Singapore Government Agency Website

 4. Add a short message to make the request, and send.

-Once you’ve received your recommendation, politely thank the person and offer to write one in return, should they be keen.
+Once you’ve received your recommendation, politely thank the person and offer to write one in return if they are interested.

-Alternatively, you may also reach them via email or raise your request in a face-to-face conversation.
+Alternatively, you may reach them via email or by phone to voice your request.

-While it is good to follow up, doing so once is enough — your persistent requests may put them off and you do not want to burn any bridges with these individuals.
-Don’t fret too if you are unable to gather recommendations on your profile.
-Just like your formal testimonial, your LinkedIn recommendations do not replace any qualifications or work experience required for the role.
-Spend more time updating your LinkedIn profile, making connections with people and networking for a potential opportunity.
+While it is good to follow up, doing so once is enough — your persistent requests may put them off, and you do not want to burn bridges with these individuals.
+Don’t fret, too, if you cannot gather recommendations on your profile.
+Like your formal testimonial, your LinkedIn recommendations do not replace any qualifications or work experience required for the role.
+Spend more time updating your LinkedIn profile, connecting with people, and networking for potential opportunities.

 Related topics: